 She's not surprised that her card pulls have been popular.
 (Relatively speaking, anyway: That tarot pull video currently has 83,800 views on the platform; TikTok has 850 million monthly active users.)
 "I think tarot is something that really resonates with a lot of people," Brenneman says.

 Still, the skeptical side of me wondered how accurate a random "pull for anyone" could really be.
 And when I asked a few tarot pros that question, I learned that there are some mixed feelings about TarotTok.

-"Nothing can beat a personalized reading," says Katie Robinson, senior editor at SunSigns.com and professional tarot reader.
-"One-on-one readings can be accurate both in-person and online, but when we start getting into generalized pick-a-card or 'suggested for you' video readings, that’s when I’d take them with a grain of salt."
+"Nothing can beat a personalised reading," says Katie Robinson, senior editor at SunSigns.com and professional tarot reader.
+"One-on-one readings can be accurate both in-person and online, but when we start getting into generalised pick-a-card or 'suggested for you' video readings, that’s when I’d take them with a grain of salt."

-If you're hoping to gain insight into a specific problem in your life, you'd want to opt for a personalized pull, agrees Mysticalcraft Arriana, a Keen.com advisor and tarot card reader.
-"I can't suggest that anyone takes these generalized tarot cards draws to make a massive decision in their life," she says.
+If you're hoping to gain insight into a specific problem in your life, you'd want to opt for a personalised pull, agrees Mysticalcraft Arriana, a Keen.com advisor and tarot card reader.
+"I can't suggest that anyone takes these generalised tarot cards draws to make a massive decision in their life," she says.

 That said, public pulls do have some benefits.
 You can use a TikTok reading to gauge the day's energy, for instance.
 "Does the card say that it will be a good day or a day of miscommunications?
 Check that and then proceed," Arriana suggests.

 Rachel True, actress and author of True Heart Intuitive Tarot, hopes that anyone interested in these videos might try to learn how to pull their own cards.
 "I love that people are using tarot for their own self exploration or whatever it is you use tarot for, but you’re never going to get a specific reading for yourself off a video that’s positioned for millions of people," she says.